 One Trait to Look For in a Partner

-Some people think my views towards romantic relationships are a little extreme sometimes.
+Now, some people think my views towards romantic relationships are a little extreme sometimes.
 And I get it, I often use extreme examples to illustrate my point when it comes to things like values and boundaries.
 A lot of people think I’m suggesting that you only seek perfection in your love life, which just results in unrealistic expectations, which then results in disappointment because no one is perfect.

 Well, of course, everyone has faults.
 It’s impossible to find someone without some emotional baggage or insecurities.

-I want to talk about what traits to actively look for in a relationship partner when deciding to date or commit to them, baggage and insecurities and all.
+But now I want to talk about what traits to actively look for in a relationship partner when deciding to date or commit to them, baggage and insecurities and all.

-(Spoiler Alert: You want to look for people who manage their insecurities well.)
+(SPOILER ALERT: You want to look for people who manage their insecurities well.)

 Learning the Hard Way